dPaliura/Control_theory_labs/README.md

 To run the program you need to run script main.R inside the lab1 folder.
 Other scripts must be in the same folder as main.R script.

-The result of program run contains a description of input data, description of key model variables, and plot with boat movement to the target.
+The result of the program run contains a description of input data, description of key model variables, and plot with boat movement to the target.

 One great issue of this problem solution is the used method.
 It is not always achievable target will be reached with the used method.
 For example, in my